Evgenia789/bot_personal_expenses/README.md

     <img src="https://github.com/Evgenia789/bot_personal_expenses/blob/main/public/settings_category.gif" alt="animated" />
 </p>

 Bot Personal Expenses is a Telegram bot that helps to keep track of personal expenses.
 It allows you to view your spending statistics for a month, taking into account the limits you set for certain categories.
-You can also change limits for categories, set or delete accounts to which your expenses will be tied.
+You can also change the limits for categories, set or delete accounts to which your expenses will be linked, create or delete a category, view current exchange rates and convert funds from one account to another.

 All expenses are recorded in a database in dollars, taking into account the current exchange rate, and expenses are also recorded in a Google Spreadsheet (added before the main application was created).